Soft mode dynamics associated with QCD critical point and color superconductivity -- pseudogap, anomalous dilepton production and electric conductivity: Introduction

 \section{Introduction}

-One of the central problems in the modern physics is to reveal the properties of hot and dense matter as realized in the cores of compact stars or in the early universe.
-Since the extremely hot and dense matter should be described in terms of quarks and gluons governed by quantum chromodynamics(QCD), such an effort can be tantamount to developing condensed matter physics in terms of QCD or {\em QCD-condensed matter physics}.
-Accumulated theoretical works based on the lattice QCD simulations and low-energy effective theories of QCD show that various types of phase transitions may occur in such a matter~\cite{Fukushima:2010bq}, which includes the appearance of the color superconductivity (CSC)~\cite{Alford:2007xm}, and the existence of a critical point called QCD critical point (QCD-CP)~\cite{Asakawa:1989bq,Barducci:1989wi} at which a first-order phase-transition line in the higher-density and lower-temperature region ends, and the phase transition turns second order with nonzero current quark masses\footnote{ In fact, the phase structure around the QCD-CP could be more complicated and might have multiple critical points~\cite{Kitazawa:2002jop} due to the vector interaction~\cite{Kunihiro:1991qu}, the Kobayashi-Maskawa-'t Hooft (KMT) anomaly term, and mismatched Fermi spheres of the respective pairing particles.}.
+One of the central problems in modern physics is to reveal the properties of hot and dense matter realized in the cores of compact stars and in the early universe.
+Since the extremely hot and dense matter should be described in terms of quarks and gluons governed by quantum chromodynamics (QCD), such an effort can be tantamount to developing condensed matter physics in terms of QCD or {\em QCD-condensed matter physics}.
+Accumulated theoretical works based on the lattice QCD simulations and low-energy effective theories of QCD show that various types of phase transitions may occur in such a matter~\cite{Fukushima:2010bq}, which includes the appearance of the color superconductivity (CSC)~\cite{Alford:2007xm}, and the existence of a critical point called the QCD critical point (QCD-CP)~\cite{Asakawa:1989bq,Barducci:1989wi} at which a first-order phase-transition line in the higher-density and lower-temperature region ends and the phase transition turns second order with nonzero current quark masses\footnote{ In fact, the phase structure around the QCD-CP could be more complicated and might have multiple critical points~\cite{Kitazawa:2002jop} due to the vector interaction~\cite{Kunihiro:1991qu}, the Kobayashi-Maskawa-'t Hooft (KMT) anomaly term, and mismatched Fermi spheres of the respective pairing particles.}.

-Terrestrial experiments using high-energy heavy-ion collisions (HIC)~\cite{Yagi:2005yb} have been utilized to probe such a hot and dense matter though in nonequilibrium states, and next-generation experimental programs~\cite{Galatyuk:2019lcf} developed or planned in several countries as well as the beam-energy scan experiments~\cite{Bzdak:2019pkr,STAR:2021iop} intend to focus on dense matter at relatively low temperatures.
-Since the fluctuation of the order parameter grows in a divergent way as the system approaches the critical point in the normal phase, the observables that are coupled to such a fluctuation should be of primary interest for probing the QCD phase transitions in HIC.
+Terrestrial experiments using high-energy heavy-ion collisions (HIC)~\cite{Yagi:2005yb} have been utilized to probe such a hot and dense matter.
+The beam-energy scan experiments~\cite{Bzdak:2019pkr,STAR:2021iop} have been carried out to explore dense matter at relatively low temperatures, and next-generation experimental programs~\cite{Galatyuk:2019lcf} are being developed or planned in several countries.
+Since the fluctuation of the order parameter grows in a divergent way as the system approaches the critical point, observables that are coupled to such a fluctuation should be of primary interest for probing the QCD phase transitions in HIC.